About Me & My Approach

 I create spaces where people can talk openly without fear of judgement.

 I’m compassionate, but I’m also direct where it matters.
-I will challenge you when it’s useful and bring insight from real business and life experience, not just coaching theory.
+I will challenge you when it’s useful and bring insight from real business and life experience, not just theory.

 I believe: